-Regular monthly updates from Interim Administrator Greg Chemello, as well as other reporting on the progress of the Interim Administrator and the IMC, will be disseminated via Ipswich First, local newspapers and other channels - further details on specific channels will be published on this page as they become available.
+Regular updates from interim administrator, as well as other reporting on the progress of the interim administrator and the IMC, will be disseminated via Ipswich First, local newspapers and other channels - further details on specific channels will be published on this page as they become available.

-Interim Administrator Greg Chemello releases an update each month on the progress of Council's VISION2020 plan to address urgent and important issues and implement positive, ethical change before the next local government elections in March 2020:
+From October 2018 to December 2019 former Interim Administrator Greg Chemello provided an update on the progress of council’s VISION2020 plan to address urgent and important issues and implement positive, ethical change before the next local government elections in March 2020:

 The IMC generally holds meetings on a fortnightly basis - to view meeting details and minutes visit the Committees and Meetings webpage.

-As the March 2020 local government elections approach, an increasing number of community members who have declared an intention to run for council are seeking to meet with Interim Administrator Greg Chemello.
-The Interim Administrator’s role in these discussions is to explain the legal and operational arrangements for elected representatives in Queensland and the minutes of these meetings are published on the Declared Candidate Meetings webpage.
+As the March 2020 local government elections approach, an increasing number of community members who have declared an intention to run for council are seeking to meet with the interim administrator.
+The interim administrator’s role in these discussions is to explain the legal and operational arrangements for elected representatives in Queensland and the minutes of these meetings are published on the Declared Candidate Meetings webpage.